swcarpentry/training-course/_submissions/round-03/2/2013-02-25-mastery-table-version-control.md

 # What does an expert know

-Can effortlessly navigate a versioned repository and fetch code from any commit or branch (assuming it&#8217;s a dvcs).
+Can effortlessly navigate a versioned repository and fetch code from any commit or branch (assuming it's a dvcs).
 This includes being able to fetch specific files from various branches into the current one, knowing how/when to rebase and also being aware of the implications.

 Knows how to participate in a collaborative effort and participate via pull requests.
 This means that a user will know how to fork a repository, commit changes (either in the master branch or to a new branch if requested by the original authors), and then send a pull request back.